molarmanful/bited/docs/manual/start.md

 "load" button or by double-clicking the entry.
 You can also delete or rename fonts from this dialog.

-Feel free to explore around; just return to the start menu when you're done.
+Feel free to explore around; just return to the Start Menu when you're done.

 ## Import